This post was printed in the September 2014 issue of Doors & Hardware

 The next step is to divide the area by the occupant load factor, which varies depending on the use of the space.
 This factor establishes the amount of square footage per occupant; a warehouse would have a lower occupant load and more square footage per occupant, while a nightclub would have a much more dense occupant load and less square footage per person.

-In the 2012 IBC, the occupant load factor is found in Table 1004.1.2 – Maximum Floor Area Allowances per Occupant.
-In the 2012 edition of NFPA 101, it is Table 18.104.22.168 – Occupant Load Factor.
+In the 2012 and 2015 editions of the IBC, the occupant load factor is found in Table 1004.1.2 – Maximum Floor Area Allowances per Occupant.
+In the 2012 and 2015 editions of NFPA 101, it is Table 220.127.116.11 – Occupant Load Factor.
 The factors vary depending on which code is being used, so you must consult the code in effect for the project location.
 The factors included in these tables are indicative of typical occupant densities for each use.

 For classrooms, both the IBC and NFPA 101 list an occupant load factor of 20 net square feet per person.
 Factors are based on either gross or net floor area.